web2000_toadstools_kanecounty_hoodoo-w-moon-_gsenm

 Grand Staircase

 The Grand Staircase region is remote and infrequently visited, but it is spectacular and contains the most extensive network of slot canyons in Utah.
 Highlights include Kodachrome Basin State Park and the fascinating formations along the rugged and unpaved Cottonwood Canyon Road.
-Many travelers to Kodachrome may make the journey to Grosvenor Arch for a snapshot of the monument, but when wet, Cottonwood Canyon Road may become impassable and is never suitable for RVs or trailers.
+Many travelers to Kodachrome may journey to Grosvenor Arch for a snapshot of the monument.
+Still, when wet, Cottonwood Canyon Road may become impassable for RVs or trailers

 Location